WDI-SEA/scavenger-hunt/answers.md

 **Clue:**

 ```
+You may know her as Ops or Student Ex,
+But you don't know where you'll find her next!
-You're nearly halfway done, but don't be sad
+You're halfway done, but don't be sad
+We're about to send you to go see Mads!
 ```

+> Disclaimer: This may ACTUALLY be a scavenger hunt

 ### Fifth Clue (Student Experience)